 The structure of capitalism can remain largely the same, but this time its remuneration triggered only by demonstrably improved adaptability to nature’s entropy, turning greed from a vile-maxim into a humanitarian advantage.

 We can change the name of our human game to deal with all of nature’s entropy.
-In the meantime, I hope David keeps doing what does best.
+In the meantime, I hope David keeps doing what does best, report on the wonders of life’s incubator — planet earth.